Mahilesh/My_interview_questions/Questions_asked_for_me.md

 Siemens
 ========
+1. Can you introduce yourself?
+2. What are your day-to-day activities as a DevOps engineer?
+3. You mentioned AWS cost optimization in your resume — how did you achieve that?
+4. What is a target policy in IAM?
+5. If Commit A was done by someone else and Commit B was done by you, which Git command would you use to commit your changes (Commit B)?
+6. What AWS services have you worked with?
+7. Can you explain a recent issue you faced in GitLab CI/CD?
+8. What are the remote backends available for storing a Terraform state file?
+9. How do you implement a remote backend in Terraform?
+10. Have you completed any AWS certifications?
+11. In Kubernetes, are worker nodes managed by you or by Kubernetes itself?
+12. How do you perform cost optimization in AWS in practice?
+13. Which version of Terraform are you currently using?

 Capgemini
 ==========
 1. Can you write a simple Dockerfile to build an image for a basic application?
 2. What is the full command to create a Docker container?
 3. Once you build an image from your source code, how do you dockerize and run it?
 (Step-by-step commands)